-- Get familiar with Unity and the technical requirements for remote collaboration setup with the HTC Vive.
+- Get familiar with Unity and the technical requirements for remote collaboration setup with the HTC Vive/Oculus Quest/similar.

-- Create a framework that provides the functionality to enter a VR-environment with multiple Vives.
+- Create a framework that provides the functionality to enter a VR-environment with multiple HMDs.

 - Dependent on participant roles (teacher/pupil), each participant should be provided with a certain toolset of interaction and configuration possibilities.